-There are a few ways to add this icon to your bar, You can place it on the search button:
+There are a few ways to add this icon to your search bar.
+You can place it on the search button:

 You could place it inside the search box:

-Or you could place it on a button which hides/reveals the entire search bar, we saw in our World Wildlife Fund example.
-Here’s another example from Pitchfork.com:
+Or you could place it on a button, which hides then reveals the entire search bar, as we saw in our World Wildlife Fund example.
+Here’s another example from Pitchfork.

-One more note: If the magnifying glass appears outside the search box, many users will assume it’s a button, so avoid doing this if the icon itself isn’t clickable.
+One more note: If the magnifying glass appears outside the search box, many users will assume it’s a button.
+Avoid doing this if the icon itself isn’t clickable.